bjlkeng/bjlkeng.github.io/source/posts/optimal-betting-and-the-kelly-criterion.rst

     X_n = X_0(1+f)^S(1-f)^F \tag{4}

-Notice that we can't technically ever get to :math:`0` but practically there is a minimmum bet and if we go below it, we are basically ruined.
+Notice that we can't technically ever get to :math:`0` but practically there is a minimum bet and if we go below it, we are basically ruined.
 We can just re-interpret ruin in this manner, that is, if we almost surely go below some small positive integer :math:`\epsilon` i.e., :math:`lim_{n\rightarrow \infty}P(X_n